 Hellulaug Pool

 One of the coolest Iceland free hot springs is Hellulaug Pool, located in the Westfjords of Iceland.
+This natural pool is formed by volcanic rock heated by nearby lava fields, maintaining a constant temperature of 100°F (38°C).

 How to get to Hellulaug Pool?

-Hellulaug Pool is a 5-hour drive from Reykjavik and 6-hour drive from Akureyri.
+To get to these Westfjords hot springs, it’s a 5-hour drive from Reykjavik and 6-hour drive from Akureyri.
 You can follow the ring road until reaching the 60 after Bifrost if you are coming from the south.
 If you are coming from the north, you will need to tale the 59 road after Stadur first.

 Then, from either side, the 60 road will take you through the westfjords, straight to the hot spring.